mriglobal/codon_amino_cov/README.md

 ## Load model and test on new data

-Unzip the data located in /data
+Download the data from the Zenodo repository and unzip in a local directory

-    unzip codon_amino_cov.zip
+    unzip codon_amino_rscu_final.zip

 While in the repository directory start up a Jupyter notebook:

     jupyter notebook --port=8883

-Replace the empty path strings with the locations of the /utils directory for this repository, the models of interest and the data you want to inference on and run the notebook cells.
+Replace the empty path strings in the sys.path with the locations of the /utils directory for this repository.
+Instructions on how to load the models of interest and the data you want to inference on are located in the comments of the notebook cells.